AtanleyPA/AtanleyPA.github.io/README.md

 **Dataset:**

-The dataset includes key player information such as: Player Name, Age, Nationality, Club, Position, Overall Rating, Potential, Value, Wage
+The dataset includes key player information such as: Player Name, Age, College, Team, Position, Experience, Weight, Height, Year

-**Objectives:** Analyze player ratings and potential, Identify top-performing players, Explore age and performance trends, Evaluate player market value.
+**Objectives:** Analyze player ratings and potential, Explore age and performance trends, Evaluate overall experience level of the team, Evaluate the team net-worth.

 **SQL Skills Used:**